-The literature search identified no randomised controlled trials (RCTs) evaluating the effect of medication in asymptomatic HCM populations.
+The literature search identified no randomised controlled trials (RCTs) evaluating medical interventions in asymptomatic HCM populations.

-When the inclusion criteria were relaxed to allow the study populations to include mildly limiting symptoms (i.e. NYHA Class II or equivalent), five parallel and 12 cross-over RCTs, and one controlled cross-over trial were identified.100;111-121;121-126
+When the inclusion criteria were relaxed to allow study populations to include mildly limiting symptoms (i.e. NYHA Class II or equivalent), five parallel and 12 cross-over RCTs, and one controlled cross-over trial were identified.98;109-119;119-124

-Tena of these trials were reported in the previous review for the NSC on screening for HCM.100;111-121;121-125 Two additional studies, which were published before 2003, were also identified,123;128 and five more recent trials.100;111;122;124 125 In two trials the NYHA functional class was not reported but the population had non-obstructive form of HCM.
-We assumed for the purposes of this section this population to be predominantly asymptomatic.111;125
+Tena of these trials were reported in the previous review for the NSC on screening for HCM.98;109-119;119-123 Two additional studies, which were published before 2003, were also identified,121;126 and five more recent trials.98;109;120;122 In two trials the NYHA functional class was not reported but the population had non-obstructive form of HCM.
+We assumed for the purposes of this section this population to be predominantly asymptomatic.109;123

-The interventions involved four drug classes and two devices:
+The interventions involved four drug classes:

-- Anti-arrhythmic agents; - Negative inotropic drugs;
+- Anti-arrhythmic agents - Negative inotropic drugs

-&lt;sup>a One RCT from the previous report was not included as it was not in English
+&lt;sup>a One RCT from the previous report was not included as it was not in English and two devices:

-- Angiotensin-type II receptor agonists;

-- Lipid lowering agents;
+- Angiotensin-type II receptor blockers (ARB) - Lipid lowering agents

-- Dual chamber pacemakers;

-- Implantable Cardiac Defibrillators (ICDs).
+- Dual chamber pacemakers (DDDs) - Implantable Cardiac Defibrillators (ICDs)

 Historically, some of these drugs have been used to treat a minority of asymptomatic HCM cases,12;19 with frequency of use increasing with the incidence of symptoms or arrhythmias.
-Broadly, the drug trials evaluated the following agents- $\beta$ -blockers, verapamil, disopyramide, ACE inhibitors and statins - either against another drug in each class, a different class of agent or placebo.
+Broadly, the drug trials evaluated the following agents - $\beta$ -blockers, verapamil, disopyramide, ARB and statins - either against another drug in each class, a different class of agent or placebo.